 As one of the most curious UFOs in Amazon, the Boithatah is described as sparkling beams, orbs or flying bright lights in the fields and forests, or chasing night travelers.

-This phenomena is similar to jack-o’-lantern, friar’s lantern, hinkypunk, will-o’-the-wisp and hobby lantern.
+This phenomenon is similar to jack-o’-lantern, friar’s lantern, hinkypunk, will-o’-the-wisp and hobby lantern.

-Currently are some possible scientific explanations for this phenomena.
+Currently, are some possible scientific explanations for this phenomenon.
 These “fireballs” that emerged from the earth were nothing but methane deposits that went into combustion.

 Others tried to explain as “St. Elmo’s fire”, a weather phenomenon in which luminous plasma is created by a coronal discharge from a sharp or pointed object in a strong electric field in the atmosphere (such as those generated by thunderstorms or created by a volcanic eruption).